DeFiCh/defichain.com/content/white-paper/white-paper.en-US.md

       className=
         "text-[24px] leading-8 scroll-mt-40 mt-12 tracking-normal lg:text-[32px] lg:leading-[40px]"
     >
-      11.A Glimpse into the Future
+      12. A Glimpse into the Future
     </h2>
 <div className="mt-4 text-dark-800">
   Building on top of DeFiChain will lead to some of the most exciting benefits not only for first-world areas, but moreover also all those that need decentralized finance the most.
 For example, imagine Anna, who owns a small business in a developing economy, but who doesn’t have a traditional bank account.
 She uses mobile money and digital currencies to run her business, accepting payments through mobile--which makes perfect sense, because nobody in her province uses cash or credit cards.
 Anna uses DeFiChain to take out a loan when one of her suppliers pays late, saving her business.
 In the old days, she would have simply gone out of business, because no bank would loan money to her.
 Anna also invests wisely.
 When she is paid by the supplier, she immediately moves the cash into various tokenized assets to avoid the hyperinflation and instability of her national government’s currency, and on top of that, she is able to earn interest.